meteor/meteor/content/testing.md

 <h3 id="creating-integration-test-data">Creating data</h3>

 To create test data in full-app test mode, it usually makes sense to create some special test methods which we can call from the client side.
-Similar to the way we cleared the database using a method in the `beforeEach` in the [test data](#test-data) section above, we can call that method before running our tests.
+Usually when testing a full app, we want to make sure the publications are sending through the correct data (as we do in this test), and so it's not sufficient to stub out the collections and place synthetic data in them.
+Instead we'll want to actually create data on the server and let it be published.

+Similar to the way we cleared the database using a method in the `beforeEach` in the [test data](#test-data) section above, we can call a method to do that before running our tests.
 In the case of our routing tests, we've used a file called `imports/api/generate-data.app-tests.js` which defines this method (and will only be loaded in full app test mode, so is not available in general!):

 ```js
 // This file will be auto-imported in the app-test context, ensuring the method is always available